By C. M. Ocamb and D.A. Johnson

 - Central Oregon and Malheur County, OR-Flame in fall in fields after wilt has appeared, and cultivate only when necessary to control soil insects and soil compaction and for stand regeneration.

-- Never immediately replant these cultivars in a field where peppermint has failed due to Verticillium wilt.
+- Never immediately replant these varieties in a field where peppermint has failed due to Verticillium wilt.

 - On heavily infested soil, rotate out of mint at least 5 years before planting unless soil fumigation precedes planting; otherwise the new planting is likely to fail.
 Even 5 years may not be sufficient if growing something other than cereals or grass seed.